-The Exhibitor is responsible for caring for the Plant/Tree, which will include watering, fertilizing, insect, and pest control, as well as grooming and showing.
-The Exhibitor will use this project as an educational tool to learn skills needed in the horticultural industry.
-This project will also help the Exhibitor to accept success and failure as a learning experience.
-The Exhibitor will keep accurate records on the Plant/Tree.
-I accept and understand these responsibilities.
-Exhibitor's Signature Date The Parent(s)/Guardian are responsible for providing financial help if needed, along with assistance and encouragement while the Exhibitor is raising the Plant/Tree.
-I/We accept and understand these responsibilities.
-Parent(s)/Guardian Signature Date The 4-H Leader is responsible for visiting the Exhibito needed. r and the plant to give assistance when I accept and understand these responsibilities.
+The Exhibitor is responsible for caring for the Plant/T insect, and pest control, as well as grooming and shoreducational tool to learn skills needed in the horticul Exhibitor to accept success and failure as a learning erecords on the Plant/Tree. wing.
+The Exhibitor will use this project as an tural industry.
+This project will also help the I accept and understand these responsibilities.
+Exhibitor's Signature Date 6 The Parent(s)/Guardian are responsible for providing • and encouragement while the Exhibitor is raising the Plant/Tree.
+I/We accept and understand these responsibilities. if we accept and understand these responsibilities.
+Parent(s)/Guardian Signature Date and the control of th - 4.00 The 4-H Leader is responsible for visiting the Exhibito or and the plant to give assistance when needed.
+Tana the plant to give assistance when I accept and understand these responsibilities.
 4-H Leader's Signature Date